fernandezfran/exma/README.md

 - [ ] write rdf.accumulte in C and use ctypes.
 - [ ] write cn.accumulte in C and use ctypes.
 - [ ] write sro.warren_cowley.accumulte in C and use ctypes.
+- [ ] write effective neighbors distance and weight matrix in C.
+- [ ] write cluster distance with pbc in C.
+- [ ] triclinic (non-orthogonal) boxes for the different modules.

 ## Contibuting